 Ah, women.
 For a lot of us men out there, they can be quite mysterious creatures.
 There is one thing about them; I specifically find it very interesting.
-I went inside the toilet today and saw a particular curious object along our liquid soap and shampoo.
-It was a feminine wash.
+I went inside the toilet today and saw a particularly curious object along our liquid soap and shampoo.
+It was feminine wash.

 WHAT ACTUALLY IS A FEMININE WASH?

 Yes, I am aware of what feminine wash is about.
 It’s what the ladies use to clean their unique pearls.
 But the way they use it has always been a baffling mystery to me.

 What actually is a feminine wash, and why do women have to use a separate hygiene product on their oysters?
 Why can’t they just use soap?